Rob Reiner: Political views

 Reiner was mentioned as a possible candidate to run against California Governor Arnold Schwarzenegger in 2006 but decided not to run for personal reasons.
 He campaigned extensively for Democratic presidential nominee Al Gore in the 2000 presidential election, and he campaigned in Iowa for Democratic presidential candidate Howard Dean just before the 2004 Iowa caucuses.
 He endorsed Hillary Clinton for president for the 2008 election.
-In 2015, he donated US$10,000 to Correct the Record, a political action committee that supported Hillary Clinton's 2016 presidential campaign.
-Since the 2016 election, he has continued to campaign against Donald Trump, calling him racist, sexist, anti-gay, and anti-Semitic, and he compared him to the Nazi police at Auschwitz.
+In 2015, he donated $10,000 to Correct the Record, a political action committee that supported Hillary Clinton's 2016 presidential campaign.
+Since the 2016 election, he has continued to campaign against Donald Trump, calling him racist, sexist, anti-gay, and anti-Semitic.
 Reiner said that Harvey Weinstein is a "bad guy" but Trump is "also an abuser".

 Reiner serves on the advisory board of the Committee to Investigate Russia.
 He and David Frum launched the site in September 2017 with Morgan Freeman warning people that "We are at war" and that Russia has attacked the United States.
 Others on the committee's advisory board at the time of launch included James Clapper, Max Boot, Charles Sykes, and Norman Ornstein.
 Additionally, in early November 2020, the advisory board included Evelyn Farkas, Michael Hayden, Michael Morrell, Leon Panetta, and Clint Watts.

 Reiner endorsed Joe Biden for president for the 2020 election.

 In June 2021, Reiner said that he was working on a 10- to 13-episode TV project covering the relationship between Vladimir Putin and Donald Trump.
 The project, he said, would cover the leaders' childhoods up until the point where their lives cross.
-Reiner said he's working with writer Ward Parry on the project, which he is calling "The Spy and the Asset".
+Reiner said he is working with writer Ward Parry on the project, which he is calling The Spy and the Asset.